dfworkroom01/Mini-Project-2/README.md

 express
 node js
 cors
-The necessary mysql12 (if haven't)
+The necessary mysql2 (if haven't)

 To activate the app:
 Activate the DB in workbench MySQL
 Activate the backend (node server.js)
 Activate the frontend (npm run dev)

-To the server.js (backend) wih jest: add the following code at the very end of server.js: export default app;
+To the server.js (backend) with jest: add the following code at the very end of server.js: export default app;

-To install jest and run teh test, you need jest and babel: npm install --save-dev jest supertest npm install --save-dev @babel/core @babel/preset-env babel-jest
+To install jest and run the test, you need jest and babel: npm install --save-dev jest supertest npm install --save-dev @babel/core @babel/preset-env babel-jest Run the test: npm test -- --detectOpenHandles

 In package.json backend, ensure you have the following right after >Debug:
   "scripts": {